hannahdesmond/mastery-curriculum/chapter3/README.md

 ## Messages

 We interact with the program world by sending it **messages**.
+In response to our messages, objects **return** something.
 In our REPL, by default we're interacting with the Main Object (the 'Universe').

 <gif showing me interacting with the main object by sending it messages>